weewx/weewx/docs_src/custom/service-engine.md

     subject = "Alarm message from WeeWX!"
 ```

-There are three important points to be noted in this example, each marked with
+There are three important ==highlighted== points to be noted in this example.
-a `NOTE` flag in the code.

-1. (Line 40) Here is where the binding happens between an event,
+1. (Line 45) Here is where the binding happens between an event,
-`weewx.NEW_ARCHIVE_RECORD` in this example, and a member function,
+    `weewx.NEW_ARCHIVE_RECORD`, and a member function, `self.new_archive_record`.
-`self.new_archive_record`.
-When the event `NEW_ARCHIVE_RECORD` occurs, the
+    When the event `NEW_ARCHIVE_RECORD` occurs, the function
-function `self.new_archive_record` will be called.
-There are many other events
+    `self.new_archive_record` will be called.
+There are many other events that can
-that can be intercepted.
+    be intercepted.
 Look in the file `weewx/_init_.py`.

-2. (Line 56) Some hardware do not emit all possible observation types in every
+2. (Line 61) Some hardware do not emit all possible observation types in every
-record, so it's possible that a record may be missing some types that are used
+    record, so it's possible that a record may be missing some types that are
-in the expression.
-This try block will catch the `NameError` exception that
+    used in the expression.
+This try block will catch the `NameError` exception
-would be raised should this occur.
+    that would be raised should this occur.

-3. (Line 59) This is where the test is done for whether to sound the alarm.
+3. (Line 64) This is where the test is done for whether to sound the alarm.
+The
-The `[Alarm]` configuration options specify that the alarm be sounded when
+    `[Alarm]` configuration options specify that the alarm be sounded when
     `outTemp < 40.0` evaluates `True`, that is when the outside temperature is
     below 40.0 degrees.
-Any valid Python expression can be used, although the only
+Any valid Python expression can be used, although the
-variables available are those in the current archive record.
+    only variables available are those in the current archive record.

 Another example expression could be: